 - capital projects;

-- equipment (refer to Appendix B in the university’s Capital Assets policy).
+- equipment over $5,000 (refer to Appendix B in the university’s Capital Assets policy), unless properly justified as being critical to the sustainability of the research.

 Proposals will be peer reviewed and selections made by the leadership of the Office of Engagement Initiatives.
 Applications will be evaluated according to the following criteria: